jungi-php/framework-extra-bundle/resources/doc/annotations.md

 #### `@RequestParam`

 It binds a request parameter to a method argument in a controller.
-It supports `multipart/form-data` requests and that means you can even access a file through this annotation.
+It supports `multipart/form-data` requests, and that means you can even access a file through this annotation.

-Providing only the `value` in the annotation means the argument name, and the parameter name will be populated with this value.

 ```php
 namespace App\Controller;